desponda/inbox-whisperer/features/completed/go-backend-api.md

 **Status as of 2025-04-21:**
 - All API, service, and data layer tests pass, including those using testcontainers and repository logic.
 - Test infrastructure is robust and isolated; backend is ready for new features.
+- The Makefile and DB workflow have been updated—see Makefile and README for new targets (docker-migrate-up/down removed, use make help).
+- Large/test output files are now ignored and removed from git.
 - See README for troubleshooting testcontainers in devcontainers.

 ---